COOKIE NOTICE

 Miss Sufi

-Welcome to the Autumn Term in Year 4
+Welcome to the Summer Term in Year 4

-I hope you have had a lovely break and are ready for the Autumn Term.
+I hope you had a lovely break and are ready for the new term.

 English

-In English we will begin the term by looking at the book, Tar Beach by Faith Ringold.
-The children will be getting to know the characters and learning about what racism means.
+In English we will begin the term by looking at the book, Weslandia, by Paul Fleischman.
+The children will be getting to know the characters and learning about what it means to be create your own civilization.
 We will be learning new vocabulary, practising our retrieval skills, making predictions and inferences about the text and practising our summarising techniques.
-We will also be writing a playscript for the BBC to review.
+We will also be writing a brochure to encourage people to visit our land.

 Maths